 Includes corporate office functions, medical centre operations (IPN), occupational health services (Sonic HealthPlus) and other minor operations.
-In addition, acquisition costs and certain other non-recurring costs are expensed in this segment.
+In addition, acquisition costs and certain other non-recurring costs are expensed in this segment from time to time.

-The internal reports use a 'Constant Currency' basis for reporting revenue and EBITA with foreign currency elements restated using the relevant prior period average exchange rates.
-The segment revenue and EBITA have therefore been presented using Constant Currency.
+The internal reports use a 'Constant Currency' basis for reporting revenue and Net Profit Before Tax (NPBT) with foreign currency elements restated using the relevant prior period average exchange rates.
+The segment revenue and NPBT have therefore been presented using Constant Currency.
+NPBT is calculated after lease interest, but excluding interest on debt.